 Things to Consider Before Becoming a Full-Time Musician

-- Remember that if you're not just making plans for yourself—say, if you have four other mouths to feed—that this isn't just a decision you're making for yourself.
-Is everyone else ready to pitch in and tow the line?
+Remember that if you're not just making plans for yourself—say, if you have four other mouths to feed—that this isn't just a decision you're making for yourself.
+Is everyone else ready to pitch in and toe the line?
 You're going to need some support, both moral support and maybe even some financial support.
-This is the time to make sure your priorities are on the same page as your family's priorities.
+It is time to make sure your priorities are on the same page as your family's priorities.
 Things could get rocky otherwise.

 What kind of earning potential do you have as a musician?
 If you've never had a paying gig, you should dip your toes in the water a little bit as a part-time musician before you jump into full-time musician mode.
 Not only will you need a good cadre of contacts for booking gigs and such that you build up over time, but you'll also need a realistic idea of how much money you get paid to play.
 Which brings us to our next point.